kubernetes-sigs/krew/docs/DEVELOPER_GUIDE.md

 This helps users and maintainers to easily identify which version of the plugin they have installed.

-### Automating the releasing of new version
+### Automate releasing new versions on krew-index

 You can use Github Actions to publish new release of your Krew plugin.
-`krew-release-bot` is a github action to automatically bump the version in `krew-index` repo.
+`krew-release-bot` is a Github Action to automatically bump the version in `krew-index` repo.
-Refer to the [documentation here](https://github.com/rajatjindal/krew-release-bot) for details.
+Refer to the [krew-release-bot](https://github.com/rajatjindal/krew-release-bot) for details.

 [index]: https://github.com/kubernetes-sigs/krew-index
 [plugins]: https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/